 Calculation of IDV

-The Depreciation schedule of a Two Wheeler is as following:
+Depreciation Schedule of a Two Wheeler is as follows:

 |Age Of The Vehicle||% Of Depreciation For Fixing IDV of The Two-Wheeler|

 |Exceeding 6 months but not exceeding 1 year||15%|

 |Exceeding 1 year but not exceeding 2 years||20%|

 |Exceeding 2 years but not exceeding 3 years||30%|

 |Exceeding 3 years but not exceeding 4 years||40%|